Four4Two/squfury-monorepo/packages/hardhat/docs/contracts-documentation/strategy/CrabStrategy.md

 hedge startegy based on price threshold with uniswap arbing

-## `timeHedge(bool _isStrategySellingWSqueeth, uint256 _limitPrice)`
+## `timeHedge(bool _isStrategySellingWSquFury, uint256 _limitPrice)`

 strategy hedging based on time threshold

-need to attach msg.value if buying WSqueeth
+need to attach msg.value if buying WSquFury

 ### Parameters:

-- `bool _isStrategySellingWSqueeth`: sell or buy auction, true for sell auction
+- `bool _isStrategySellingWSquFury`: sell or buy auction, true for sell auction

 - `uint256 _limitPrice`: hedger limit auction price, should be the max price when auction is sell auction, min price when it is a buy auction

-## `priceHedge(uint256 _auctionTriggerTime, bool _isStrategySellingWSqueeth, uint256 _limitPrice)`
+## `priceHedge(uint256 _auctionTriggerTime, bool _isStrategySellingWSquFury, uint256 _limitPrice)`

 strategy hedging based on price threshold

-need to attach msg.value if buying WSqueeth
+need to attach msg.value if buying WSquFury

 ### Parameters: